iures/lego/docs/guides/BUILD.md

 ###<a name="builds"></a> Building the Library

-Developers can build the entire Crowdtap CT library or individual component modules.
+Developers can build the entire ct library or individual component modules.
 The library comprises:

-* `crowdtap-ct.js` - components
+* `ct.js` - components
-* `crowdtap-ct.css` - styles and default theme stylesheet
+* `ct.css` - styles and default theme stylesheet
 * `/themes/**.css` - default theme override stylesheets

 To build from the source, simply use: